Medical Condition: Diabetes

 Camps sponsored by the ADA give diabetic children the chance to enjoy a typical camp environment in an environment that eliminates the restrictions placed on diabetic children at normal summer camps.
 While at a camp, children will be able to befriend other children suffering from diabetes while having their health maintained by health care professionals.
 A major benefit to these camps is their role in lowering diabetes-related stress in children by giving them the ability to feel as they did prior to diagnosis.

-With the cure of diabetes still undiscovered, there are dozens of studies being conducted simultaneously in an effort to find the cure, treatments, or direct causes of the disease.
-However, these studies are frequently difficult to find for a casual researcher suffering from diabetes.
+With the cure still undiscovered, there are dozens of studies being conducted simultaneously in an effort to find the cure, treatments, or direct causes of the disease.
+However, these studies are frequently difficult to find for a casual researcher suffering from the disease.
 Below are some of the most useful studies databases to quicken the research process.

 U.S. Food and Drug Administration